 - The Student-Led Seminars program provides funds for students, in consultation with a faculty advisor, to design and lead their own non-credit seminars.
 The student leader selects the other student participants, produces the course syllabus, leads discussions, critiques written work, and helps select a guest speaker.

 - The program enables participants not only to model intellectual adventurousness and leadership for their peers, but also to take charge of their own education by devising and developing collaborative projects that may launch them into graduate school or their profession.

-- The Center for the Humanities hopes to sponsor at least one, and no more than two, student-led seminars each academic year.
+- The Center for the Humanities typically hopes to sponsor at least one, and no more than two, student-led seminars each semester.

 All full-time undergraduate students are eligible to participate.
 There is no minimum GPA for a seminar leader, although the Steering Committee considers a history of academic achievement to be a strong qualification for such leadership.